chrultrabook/docs/src/docs/unbricking/index.md

 * Disconnect all external power
 * Remove bottom cover (screws are often located under rubber feet or strips)
-        - In some Chromebooks, you eill need to remove the keyboard, and as mentioned in [Disabling write protect via Battery](/firmware/battery.html), theres a ribbon wire thats needs to be CAREFULLY removed.
+        - Some chromebooks open up via back and some via keyboard, and as mentioned in [Disabling write protect via Battery](/firmware/battery.html).
+On keyboard, you have to pry it out and remove a ribbon wire under the keyboard.
 * Disconnect the internal battery (for Chromeboxes, disconnect the small CMOS battery)
 * Locate the SPI flash chip